 Check the length of their nails and look for overgrown hair between their toes – or, even better, head to the vet and get their expert opinion.

 If none of the above options seem to fit your pup, your dog may be licking their paws due to boredom or behavioral issues, like anxiety.
-Whether your dog is simply bored or experiencing anxiety, licking their paws can be their way of seeking relief.
-Think of paw licking in dogs like nail biting in humans – it may just be your dog’s way of coping with the separation anxiety he feels when you leave the house.
+Whether your dog is simply bored or experiencing anxiety, licking its paws can be its way of seeking relief.
+Think of paw licking in dogs like nail-biting in humans – it may just be your dog’s way of coping with the separation anxiety he feels when you leave the house.

 Your dog may be licking their paws due to behavioral issues if they are licking their paws in times of stress, licking their paws when they are settled down and relaxing, licking their paws when they are left alone or unattended, or if the habit has slowly progressed over time.